Kuadrant/multicluster-gateway-controller/docs/how-to/multicluster-gateways-walkthrough.md

     multi-cluster-gateways   prod-web-api         True
     ```

-3. You should also be able to see there is only 1 endpoint added which corresponds to address assigned to the gateway where the HTTPRoute was created:
+3. You should also be able to see there is only 1 endpoint added which corresponds to the address assigned to the gateway where the HTTPRoute was created:

     ```bash
     kubectl --context kind-mgc-control-plane get dnsrecord -n multi-cluster-gateways -o=yaml